MU-CS225-Haskell/MU-CS225-Haskell.github.io/_pages/03-practical-haskell.md

 Here, we'll go through some very quick examples of reading simple data into your program so you can start using Haskell quasi-practically without trying to understand exactly how I/O works.
-If you already know some imperative programming then this should be easy to follow.
+If you already know some imperative programming languages then this should be easy to follow.
+This should cover most HackerRank-esque use cases.

 <h3>Contents</h3> [//]:# (This ensures that the TOC doesn't include this header)

 * TOC
 {:toc}

-## HackerRank I/O
+### HackerRank I/O

 Suppose we want to read in two things: `n`, a number on its own line, and `ns`, a line containing `n` space seperated integers.
 For example: